Metal Roofing Pros and Cons for Tennessee Homes

 Metal Roofing Can Dent

 Another drawback of metal roofing is that it can be loud.
-If it’s raining, the sound of the raindrops on a metal roof is noisier than it would be on other types of roofing material.
-However, most homeowners with metal roofs don’t find it to be problematically loud.
+Given East Tennessee’s average annual rainfall of around 50 inches, the sound of the rain on metal roofing might be more noticeable than it would be on other types of roofing material.
+However, most homeowners with metal roofs don’t find it to be problematically loud, especially when installed correctly.
+And many love the sound of a spring shower.